National Grief and Bereavement Day

 Little thought is typically given to what happens at the end of our journeys until we are faced with personal loss or a life limiting diagnosis.
 When we engage with others and normalize the conversations between us, we can begin to see death, grief and bereavement as part of life and learn to bring comfort to those in need, including ourselves.

 Bruce Peninsula Hospice (BPH) offers free, eight-week Bereavement Support Groups for individuals grieving the death of someone close to them.
 We offer support to one another in confidence with the help of experienced facilitators and additional resources shared.
-Our next group begins Wednesday October 27th and will be offered online.
-Please see registration details below.
 BPH also offers a 1-1 support program and additional services.

-For other resources you may wish to visit www.griefjourney.ca, a website created by Dr. Bill Webster, Founder and Executive Director of the Centre for the Grief Journey, Canadian Virtual Hospice at www.virtualhospice.ca and to search for Ontario providers and services by postal code, visit www.thehealthline.ca.
+For other resources you may wish to visit www.griefjourney.ca, a website created by Dr. Bill Webster, Founder and Executive Director of the Centre for the Grief Journey and www.mygrief.ca at Canadian Virtual Hospice – www.virtualhospice.ca.

 For more information about Bruce Peninsula Hospice’s Bereavement programs or to inquire about registering, please contact us in confidence at 519-534-1260 ext.
 5612 or email@example.com.